olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ![Variables set up in the query](https://res.cloudinary.com/dg3gyk0gu/image/upload/v1563555709/transcript-images/use-variables-to-filter-a-query-result-with-graphql-variables-set-up.png)

 [01:28] Because those values are nullable, we can provide `null`, and this will just show me all of the pets.
-When I want to provide those values, I'm going to open up the query variables panel.
-Here, I'm going to pass the values as JSON.
+When I want to provide those values, I'm going to open up the **query variables panel**.
+Here, I'm going to **pass the values as JSON.**

 #### Query variables panel